 Thyroid disorders are particularly harmful for older people, people with cardiovascular disease and pregnant women.
 Pregnant women are more likely to experience miscarriage and impaired fetal development if they have a thyroid disorder.

-They are also a risk factor for other non-communicable diseases (NCDs).
-For example, in comparison with healthy adults, people with hyperthyroidism a 38% higher chance of developing heart disease.
-This rises to an 89% higher chance of developing heart disease for people with hypothyroidism.
+Thyroid disorders are also a risk factor for other non-communicable diseases (NCDs), for example, heart disease.
+When compared with healthy adults, people with overactive thyroid have a 38% higher chance of developing heart disease and people with underactive thyroid – 89% higher chance.

-Symptoms of hypothyroidism include weight gain, fatigue, depression, memory problems, muscle weakness and impaired development in children.
-Hyperthyroidism, meanwhile, may have symptoms such as sudden weight loss, fatigue, mood swings, rapid heartbeat, increased appetite, muscle weakness and heat intolerance.
+Symptoms of underactive thyroid include weight gain, fatigue, depression, memory problems, muscle weakness and, in children, impaired development.
+Overactive thyroid may have symptoms such as sudden weight loss, fatigue, mood swings, rapid heartbeat, increased appetite, muscle weakness and heat intolerance.

 Timely detection and treatment are crucial.
-Testing is reliable and relatively inexpensive as thyroid hormone levels are assessed via a blood test.
+Testing is reliable and relatively inexpensive: thyroid hormone levels are assessed via a blood test.
 But awareness of thyroid disorders is low and delays to diagnosis are common.

 Thyroid disorders are a public health issue, affecting the health of future mothers and children, people with NCD and elderly people.
 As populations are ageing and people tend to live with multiple health conditions, early detection and optimal treatment of thyroid disorders will become increasingly essential.